 9. Yacon Syrup

 Yacon syrup is a prebiotic that stems from the Yacon plant found in South America.
 It is far healthier for you than traditional sugar.
 Often described as “crisp and sweet-tasting,” Yacon syrup boosts bone strength, supports the digestive system, and elevates the immune system.
 Tests run on the Yacon plant extract indicate a strong correlation between weight loss and substituting it for traditional sugar.
 If you’re a fan of raw honey, this could be the switch you’re looking to make!

-If you’re a coffee-lover, coffee is a big part of your life.
+If you are a coffee-lover, coffee is a big part of your life.
 Luckily, it doesn’t have to be an unhealthy part of your life.
 Choosing an alternative sweetening method can improve not only your health but also the flavor of your coffee.
-Allow yourself to make a subtle change to your morning coffee routine, and you’ll soon find that you are much better off for it.
+Allow yourself to make a subtle change to your morning coffee routine, and you will soon find that you are much better off for it.

 - Why doesn’t caffeine affect some people?

 - Why does coffee make my stomach hurt?